-Most students can grasp the concept of changing the way they write or speak depending on whom they are addressing in just a small mini lesson.
-This post offers free materials to teach the lesson.
-Included is a PowerPoint, card activity, Boom Learning Deck.
-You will also find foldable organizer.
-In no time your students will be able to write and speak to a specific audience.
-This includes using both formal and informal speech.
+With one mini-lesson, most students can grasp the concept of changing how they write or speak depending on whom they are addressing.
+This post offers free materials to teach the lesson on writing to an audience.
+Included are a PowerPoint, a card activity, and a Boom Learning Deck.
+You will also find a foldable organizer.
+After practice, your students can change how they write and speak based on the audience in no time.

-Students tend to catch on to this idea very quickly by just getting them to just take notice.
-Here are three activities I have used in the classroom to help students begin to think about writing for a specific group of people.
+Here are five activities I have used in the classroom to help students begin to think about writing for a specific group of people.

-I like to begin a lesson on “Writing for an Audience” by asking students to brainstorm.
-I ask students to name people whom they could write.
-Students will surprise you with their answers.
-You will receive names of famous sports athletes, movie stars, and musicians.
-Naturally names of friends and family members are very popular.
-I write what they say in the brainstorming session on the board.
-Instead of naming each person individually, I change the answers to categories of people.
-This may include friends, adults, teachers, famous people, and so on.
+I like beginning a “Writing for an Audience” lesson by asking students to brainstorm.
+I ask students to name people for whom they could write.
+The students will surprise you with their answers.
+You will receive the names of famous sports athletes, movie stars, and musicians.
+Naturally, the names of friends and family members are common.

-After the names are listed, I simply ask a series of questions to get students to think.
+After listing the names, I ask questions to get students to think.
 I want students to determine if a letter to this person should be formal or informal.
-Questions might include the following.
+Questions include the following:

 - When writing a letter, which people would you begin with ‘Dear?’

-- Is it okay to say ‘What’s up?’ to all the people on this list?
+- Is it okay to say ‘What’s up?’ to everyone on this list?

-- Could you use acronyms like ‘lol’ for laugh out loud when writing this person?
+- When writing this person, could you use acronyms like ‘lol’ for “laugh out loud”?